tychonievich/cso1-s2022/markdown/teacher/powerusers.md

     - Once AI masters understanding what we want this problem will go away.

         <div class="note">

         I usually reply with something like "AI is just another class of applications, which themselves have power-user and casual-user interfaces.
 I can't predict the future, but at least on their current trajectory they are making the separation of cans and cannots more, not less, extreme."

+        Some student have strong views on AI, so I also tread this path with some caution.

         </div>

     - Better help guides, UI design, etc, can make the separation go away.

         <div class="note">

         In reply I often summarize "Good UI is intuitive, but intuition comes from subconscious learning by repeated exposure to a pattern.
 When we are offering more power than most users even realize can exist, there is no intuition to use, and hence no good UI---until people become accustomed to whatever UI we make and start to develop an "intuitive" expectation for that design."

         It's not a perfect response, but it does the job.

         </div>